Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 # What is a compiler and a JIT compiler

-A compiler is basically a program that transforms our high level code, easy to write and understand, to a lower lever code, easy to execute.
-In this case, we will compile our brainfuck code to *machine code*, the code of the instructions executed by the computer's processor.
-Each processor has a different set of instructions encoded by different machine code.
+A compiler is basically a program that transforms our high level code, easy to write and understand, to a lower level code, easy to execute.
+In this case, we will compile our brainfuck code to *machine code*, the code used by the computer's processor to execute instructions.

+Each processor architecture has a different set of instructions, that are encoded by different machine code formats.

 In this post, we will be generating machine code for the x86-64 CPU architecture, which is the most common processor architecture used by personal computers today.
-But you want to target mobile devices, or the newer Macs, you would need to target an ARM architecture, like AArch64.
+But if you want to target mobile devices, or the newer Macs, you will probably also want to target AArch64.

 A JIT compiler is a compiler that compiles just-in-time.
 That is, it compiles the program to machine code only just before executing it.
 This is the opposite